Pregnancy: medical examinations

 A blood test is requested to count:

-The 4e consultation must take place at 6e month of pregnancy.
+The 4e consultation should take place at 6e month of pregnancy.

 A blood test is requested to count: